 There are many stressors in our lives that can be solved through active listening.
 We do a lot of talking in our society.
 What would happen if we made it a priority to stop and listen to the people around us?
 Think of the insanity that is the political season; we’re sure you can think of a few friends or family members who have had their relationships put in jeopardy because of the inability to let go of political issues.
 Some people will shout until hoarse to have their point be heard, but what if they took the time to listen to what another person had to say?
 Common ground is the beginning of all negotiation and understanding, but common ground can never be reached unless two parties first consent to hear one another.

 One of the best ways we can learn to cope with the stresses and challenges we face on a daily basis is to realize that we are never alone.
 God has promised in his Word to walk with us every day of our lives, and He has given us encouragement in ways we might not ever even expect.
 So this fall, don’t let your day-to-day activities cause you undue worry, give up your fears and take up the promises of God, and allow yourself to be open to the people around you.
 You’ll be surprised at the effect these three things will have on your life.

 Colorado Theological Seminary students also have personal mentors, dedicated to helping them face challenges head on and discover their path and purpose in God’s plan.
-For more information, contact us today!
+For more information, contact our Colorado and online seminary school today!